First Nations cultural heritage and engagement

 Our approach1

-Our First Nations Communities Policy defines our approach and is regularly reviewed and updated as required.
-Woodside employees, contractors and joint venture partners engaged in activities under Woodside’s operational control, are collectively responsible for the application of the Policy and are provided with training to ensure they are able to do so.
-The Policy notes that Woodside is to be guided by the United Nations Declaration on the Rights of Indigenous Peoples, which demonstrates our commitment to understanding the relevant human rights considerations as we engage with different First Nations communities.
+Our First Nations Communities Policy defines our approach and is regularly reviewed and updated.
+Woodside employees, contractors and joint venture participants engaged in activities under Woodside’s operational control, are responsible for the application of the Policy, and are provided with training.
+This Policy also notes that Woodside is guided by the United Nations Declaration on the Rights of Indigenous Peoples.

 Our performance